 County 4-H Shooting Sports Instructor

-an individual who has completed a 15-hour, state 4-H sanctioned shooting sports training and certification workshop.
+A Level 1 Instructor is an individual who has completed a state 4-H sanctioned shooting sports training and certification workshop.
 County instructors are eligible to conduct county level 4-H Shooting Sports programs in the discipline in which they have been trained.
 The Tennessee 4-H Shooting Sports program requires the use of trained and certified 4-H instructors at the county level to operate a live-fire range or to conduct any class in which firearms, airguns or archery equipment are handled.
 A maximum ratio of 10 youth per trained adult must be maintained to operate a live-fire range or to conduct any class in which firearms, airguns or archery equipment are handled.
 In order to be certified as a 4-H shooting sports instructor in any discipline (rifle, shotgun, muzzleloader/blackpowder, archery, air pistol, and hunting), the following category requirements must be met.

 - Instructor: Must be at least 21 years old and have attended a state training (must be present at all live-fire events).

 - Assistant Instructor: Must be at least 18 years old and a 4-H member/volunteer in a shooting sports discipline for a minimum of one year.
 They can only instruct youth under the direct supervision of an instructor and only if the instructor is present during the instruction.

 - Teen Leader: Must be at least 14 years old and have leader approval.
 Teen leaders only function under direct supervision of, and request of, a certified instructor who is present during the instruction.
 A teen leader is not to be in charge of a live fire range.